mayouni/stzlib/libraries/stzlib/doc/narrations/stz-repeat-function-narration.md

 @@( Q("A").RepeatedXT(:InA = :ListOfLists, :OfSize = 3) ) + NL
 #--> [ [ "A" ], [ "A" ], [ "A" ] ]
 ```
 The method's versatility shines in handling complex type transformations.
-It effortlessly creates lists of strings, pairs, and nested lists, adapting to the developer's specific needs with remarkable flexibility.
+It effortlessly creates lists of strings, pairs, and nested lists, adapting to the developer's needs.

 ## Advanced Repetition